+To submit an exemption, the student must provide documentation of the religious or medical exemption.
+The length of time a clinical/fieldwork site takes to determine the student's request is unknown and should be considered, as it may cause a delay in the start of the student's clinical/fieldwork rotation.
+(Personal exemption statements accepted for COVID-19 only.)

-There is no guarantee that a clinical/fieldwork partner will grant a student's exemption request.
-The length of time a clinical/fieldwork site takes to make a determination about a student's exemption request should be taken into account, as it may cause a delay in the start of the student's clinical/fieldwork rotation.
-If the assigned clinical/fieldwork site will not approve a student's exemption request, Joyce University is not responsible for finding an alternate site, which may jeopardize a student's ability to progress in or complete their program.
+There is no guarantee that a clinical/fieldwork partner will grant the student's exemption request.
+If the assigned clinical/fieldwork site will not accept the student's exemption request, Joyce is not Joyce University | 2024-2025 Catalog | Page 112 responsible for finding an alternate site.
+Thus, this may jeopardize the student's ability to progress in or complete their program.
+The only available accommodations that Joyce may provide on a discretionary basis to students in such situations may be deferral or temporary withdrawal from the program.